PS24B:

 Moderators: Ivan B. Savelyev, Naval Research Laboratory, Washington, United States and Gregory LeClaire Wagner, MIT, Cambridge, United States

-Student Paper Review Liaisons: Leah Johnson, Applied Physics Laboratory University of Washington, Seattle, United States and Ivan B. Savelyev, Naval Research Laboratory, Washington, United States
+Student Paper Review Liaisons: Leah Johnson, Applied Physics Laboratory University of Washington, Seattle, WA, United States and Ivan B. Savelyev, Naval Research Laboratory, Washington, United States

 Abstracts Submitted to this Session: